 This mask helps repair damaged and dry hair and restores shine while reducing frizz.
 The hair mask is 98% natural and is made with organic honey and avocado for added moisture.

-Specifically designed for low porosity hair which means that if you suffer from dry hair which normally struggles with retaining moisture, this product is for you.
+This is a great deep conditioning treatment for those with low porosity hair.
+The mask is protein and coconut oil-free which means that if you suffer from dry hair which normally struggles with retaining moisture, this product is for you.

 How Often Do I Need To Treat My Hair With Protein Vs A Deep Conditioning Hair Treatment?